 Take a look at which pages are most popular on your site.
 The pages with the most traffic indicate that the information is popular with your audience, but also that Google likes what you’ve done with SEO.
 On the flip side, underperforming pages can indicate a lack of interest, a lack of usefulness, or poor optimisation.

-For the lower performing pages, consider whether they’re useful to your site at all – would it be worth getting rid of them entirely?
-Or perhaps you just need to improve it.
-Is it optimised correctly?
-Is there enough content and will your audience find it informative and/or entertaining?
-Does the page function as it should and is it easy to read?
+For lower performing pages, consider whether they’re useful to your site at all – would it be worth getting rid of them entirely?
+Or perhaps you just need to make improvements.
+Are the pages optimised correctly?
+Is there enough content and will your audience find them informative and/or entertaining?
+Do the pages function as they should and are they easy to read?

 Tool: GA4

-However, setting up meaningful Conversions does require some advanced knowledge.
-If you don’t already have them, you may need to ask a developer or an SEO expert to do the work.
+Conversions always need to be manually set up, which does require some advanced knowledge.
+If you don’t already have that knowledge, you may need to ask a developer or an SEO expert to do the work.

-Once set up, you can see number of conversions, number of users making those conversions, and the resulting revenue.
+Once implemented, you can view number of conversions, number of users making those conversions, and the resulting revenue.

 Click on a conversion name to view the traffic source.
 The organic search figures will be the result of your SEO work so you can see just how much revenue SEO has brought you, and how it compares to other traffic sources.